monika-god/sokoladas-ir-spinatas/_drafts/cili-troskinys.md

 * 1 a. š. kumino
 * 1 a. š. maltų kalendros sėklų
 * 1 a. š. raudonėlio
-* 1 a. š. saldžiosios papriko
+* 1 a. š. saldžiosios paprikos
-* 1 a. š. aitriosios papriko
+* 1 a. š. aitriosios čili paprikos
 * 1 a. š. juodųjų pipirų
 * Druskos